pre63/pbn/content/spotnews24.com/articles/ontarios-electricity-feud-a-lesson-for-global-trad.md

 Of course, balance is key.
 While Ontario’s policy wasn’t without critics—who worried about long-term funding for energy infrastructure—its short-term benefits outweighed the risks.
 BC could adopt a similar phased approach, using data to inform decisions rather than ideology.
 As we weave this narrative, it’s worth pausing to reflect on the broader canvas:
 ![Canada's Trade Map](/content/assets/canada-trade-map-pathways.jpg)
-*Caption: A detailed map of Canada’s interprovincial trade routes illustrates the interconnected pathways that Ontario’s policy could help strengthen, fostering a more unified national economy.*
+*A detailed map of Canada’s interprovincial trade routes illustrates the interconnected pathways that Ontario’s policy could help strengthen, fostering a more unified national economy.*

 ## Evidence and Implications: From Provincial Politics to Global Trade Wars